databrary/design/ridir-16/narrative.md

 Study designs vary widely, and no two labs manage data in the same way.
 Idiosyncratic terminology, record-keeping, and data management practices are the norm.
 Few researchers document workflows or data provenance.
 Although video requires minimal metadata to be useful, video files must be electronically linked to what relevant metadata exist including information about whether participants have given permission to share.

-Perhaps the most important challenge is cultural.
-Community practices must change.
-Most researchers in the education, learning, and developmental sciences do not reuse their own videos or videos collected by other researchers; they neither recognize nor endorse the value of open sharing.
-Contributing data is anathema and justifications against sharing are many.
-Researchers cite intellectual property and privacy issues, the lack of data sharing requirements from funding agencies, and fears about the misuse, misinterpretation, or professional harm that might come from sharing (Ascoli, 2006b; Ferguson, 2014).
-Data sharing diverts energy and resources from scholarly activities that are more heavily and frequently rewarded.
-These barriers must be overcome to make video data sharing a scientific norm.

 Technical challenges involved in searching the contents of videos present barriers to sharing.
 Videos contain rich and diverse information that requires significant effort by human observers to extract.
 Researchers make use of videos by watching them and, using paper and pencil or more automated computerized coding software, translating observations into ideas and numbers.